 For more information about these plants, please visit the Alabama Plant Atlas using the links above.

-Giant Swallowtails may be attracted to herb gardens that include Rue (which they may share with Black Swallowtail caterpillars).
+Egg-laying Giant Swallowtails may visit herb gardens that include Rue (which they may share with Black Swallowtail caterpillars).
 They may also be attracted to various citrus plants, either potted or in the ground.

 Swallowtails are avid nectarers and are especially attracted to native wildflowers such as bee balms (Monarda spp.) milkweeds (Asclepias spp.), Joe Pye Weeds (Eutrochium spp.), Purple Coneflower (Echinacea purpurea), blazing stars (Liatris spp.), and phloxes (Phlox spp.).